-It got so that even the cops started to call him Lieutenant Taffy.
-One day a guy showed up, who didn’t want to be on the compound.
-He walked into our unit and said, “I’m leaving this camp, today, who do you guys want me to fuck up?”
-Immediately, three guys in unison said, “Taffy!”
+He walked into our unit and said, “I’m leaving this camp today; who do you want me to mess up?”
+Immediately, three guys in unison said, “Jaffy!”

 They escorted him directly to his room.
-Taffy was sitting there, playing cards with his roommates when this complete stranger approached him.
+When this stranger approached him, Jaffy was sitting there, playing cards with his roommates.

 Unwritten Rule #2, Mind your own business.